 Named after the historical Flying Circus, JG I “Richthofen” holds the distinction of being the first “German” Online Cyber-Squadron and the third oldest Online Cyber-Squadron on the Internet.
 Only the Arabian Knights (formed in 1991) and the Wing Walkers (formed in early 1992) are more senior.

 JG I “Richthofen” was of course ahead of its time.
 When JG I was founded, the Internet was still in its infancy and the idea of “online gaming” was an extremely new concept.
 Sierra’s Red Baron, after all, did not come with multiplayer functionality.
 However, there was the ImagiNation Network (INN), and because of INN’s existence, Red Baron Online was born.

-Owned by the Sierra Network (TSN), the INN was an innovative multiplayer on-line gaming system that would allow people to play cards, board games, golf, trivia, Red Baron, and even be tutored on your homework.
+Owned by the Sierra Network (TSN), the INN was an innovative multiplayer online gaming system that would allow people to play cards, board games, golf, trivia, Red Baron, and even be tutored on their homework.
 By today’s standards, it was archaic.
 For the day, however, it was cutting edge.

 In between 1994 and 1995, AT&T would purchase TSN, making changes and enhancements to the original layout of INN.
 Then, on 6 August 1996, America Online (AOL) acquired INN.
 While AOL would run the network for another two years, before eventually closing it down in early 1998, one of the first services they would close was Red Baron Online.